When to Seek Medical Care

 When to call the doctor

 Contact a doctor for appropriate diagnosis and treatment if your symptoms are consistent with giardiasis, if symptoms last despite treatment, or if any new symptoms develop.
+People should not automatically go to the hospita for these conditions.
+Seek medical care for sure, however.

 - Profuse watery diarrhea with dehydration